Y750/ML_Y750_Project/README.md

 # Y750_Project

-Simulation Study investigating the effect of different cluster sizes in a multilevel latent growth model
+A simulation study investigating the effect of the number of clusters and cluster size in a multilevel latent growth curve model (MLGCM)

 ## Contents

-1. Data File
+### Data

-2. Mplus input file for genearating population parameters
+### Code
-3. Text File to generate data and run simulations in Mplus
+Mplus input file for genearating population parameters Text File to generate data and run simulations in Mplus R file to read text file through MplusAutomation and compile results

-4. R file to read text file through MplusAutomation and compile results
+### Reflection